 Sleep well during the heatwave

-Don't fret.
-A good night's sleep is still possible during this heatwave.
-If you take matters into your own hands, you can get the most out of this great weather, as you enjoy the warm summer days outdoors and still sleep well at night.
+Don't fret, a good night's sleep is possible during a heatwave.
+If you take matters into your own hands and get creative you can still sleep well.

 Have you got any other tips for keeping cool?
 What works for you when trying to sleep during a heatwave?
 Let us know in the comments below.